 - Click at the Get it @ Western button to try to get fulltext online.
 If Get it @ Western doesn't get you fulltext, search the library catalogue's holdings by Journal Title.

 - If the journal issue or conference proceeding isn't in the library catalogue, search for it on the web.
 You may be able to get it for free.

-- If all else fails, order the article through InterLibrary Loan (RACER) (free for most items for Western users).
+- If all else fails, order the article through Interlibrary Loans (free for most items for Western users).

 Finding Maps and Geospatial Information

 The tutorial toolkit is a collection of Western Libraries tutorials specific to the research process.
 Organized as a step by step series from the beginning to the end of the research process, this toolkit helps equip undergraduate students with essential research skills along with the knowledge of various ways the Library can help